 In the eastern United States, a 5 m example at the J.C.
 Raulston Arboretum in North Carolina (J.C.
 Raulston Arboretum 2022) has done a little to raise the species’ profile; this potentially very useful ornamental can be propagated by seed or softwood cuttings taken from late May to July (Weathington 2011).
 Unfortunately, an even finer specimen in Brookside Gardens, Maryland, appears to have been grown by Barry Yinger as M. cuneifolia, under which name it is photographed by Randy Stewart in his excellent Future Plants blog (Stewart 2022).

 In the wild this seems to be a distinct and not very variable species (van Beusekom 1971).
 Despite its relatively small stature, it produces a hard and heavy timber which is used for cart axles (Guo & Brach 2007).
-The characterful flaking bark is shared by one as yet unidentified deciduous Meliosma in cultivation at Tregrehan in Cornwall (T. Hudson pers. comm.), which was received in 1997 from the Chinese Qingpu Paradise Horticultural Company as M. rigida, an evergreen species that has very different foliage.
+The characterful flaking bark is shared by one as yet unidentified deciduous Meliosma in cultivation at Tregrehan in Cornwall (T. Hudson pers. comm.), which was received in 1997 from the Chinese Qingpu Paradise Horticultural Company as M. rigida; here, this plant is discussed further under M. myriantha.